Winder Hall History

 By the 1980’s the house had fallen into disrepair and despite the valiant attempts of a certain Captain Hubbard to restore the house to its former glory and convert Lorton Hall into a hotel, he alas ran out of funds and had to put Lorton Hall on the market.
 There were no takers for such a large and run-down property and so it was divided into five separate properties.
 These are as follows:

 • Winder Hall – the old Jacobean manor house with Victorian enlargements, converted to a hotel business in the mid-1990s.

 • The old Barn and Stables – owned by Winder Hall since 2007.

 • The Victorian tower – retaining the name Lorton Hall, and privately owned by the same family since 1982.

 • The adjoining cottage which used to be the kitchen and chapel to the house – privately owned since 1982.

 • Workers cottage and kennels – privately owned since 1982.

-Anne and I moved here in 2002, and still love the excitement and challenges of our lovely life in the Lake District, complete with our three children, cat, dogs, hamster and of course our pigs!
-We’ve moved just down the road now, but hope to see you at Winder soon so you can enjoy a five star warm welcome at Winder Hall!
+Ann and I moved here in 2002, and still love the excitement and challenges of our lovely life in the Lake District, complete with our three children, cat, dogs, hamster and of course our pigs!
+We’ve moved just down the road now, but hope to see you at Winder soon so you can enjoy a warm welcome at Winder Hall!